-The Strelizia is also known as the ‘bird of paradise flower’.
-This isn’t strange, considering that in the warm places where it grows, the birds use the bract as a perch which opens the flower.
-This flower looks amazing in striking bouquets but also loves to show off in a group of three or four in a vase in your home.
+Strelitzia is also known as the bird of paradise flower.
+That’s not entirely surprising, since in the hot regions where it grows the birds use the sepal as a perch, causing the flower to open.
+This flower performs well in eye-catching bouquets, but also likes to shine in a group of three or four in a vase in your home.

-The Strelizia originates from South Africa and was shipped to many countries in the eighteenth century.
-That is also how it got its name; the great love that the wife of King George III, Charlotte van Mecklenburg-Strelitz, had for flowers and plants, led to the naming of this special flower.
+Strelitzia originates from South Africa, and was transported to many countries in the 18th century.
+That’s also how it acquired its name: the wife of the English King George III, Charlotte of Meckelenburg-Strelitz, had a great love for flowers and plants, and so this remarkable flower was named after her.